Black Diamond Helio 105 Review

 Our Analysis and Test Results

-1600 grams per ski marks the point at which we currently discern between all around touring skis and "heavy" touring skis.
-The Black Diamond Helio 105 (in the tested 185cm length) averages just over 1600g.
-This weight category certainly performs well on the downhill.
+1600 grams per ski marks the point at which we currently discern between all-around touring skis and "heavy" touring skis.
+The Helio 105 (in the tested 185cm length) averages just over 1600g; this weight category certainly performs well on the downhill.
 However, we find that sophisticated materials and manufacturing can deliver skis that perform as well at 150-200 grams less.
 That lower weight is noticeable on the uphill.
 Essentially, we wish the Helio were a little lighter.
-To choose these skis you really need to prioritize the downhill.
+To choose these skis, you need to prioritize the downhill.

-All of our other award winners, aside from the Top Pick Black Crows Corvus Freebird are considerably lighter than the Helio.
-The Corvus earns its award for unstoppable downhill performance at about 200 grams more per ski than the Helio.
-The Editors Choice Kastle TX 98 trims about 200 grams from the Helio and skis downhill just as well, overall.
+Most of our other award winners are considerably lighter than the Helio.
+The Editors' Choice trims about 200 grams from the Helio and skis downhill just as well, overall.

 Stability at Speed

-Weight and length lend stability at speed.
-As does the longitudinal and torsional stiffness of carbon fiber construction.
+Weight and length lend stability at speed, as does the longitudinal and torsional stiffness of carbon fiber construction.
 We tested a big version of the Helio and enjoyed its stability.
 Even in tight trees, we could rocket around with confidence in our trajectory.
-Open terrain and big boots, even with the tested ultralight bindings, we could easily ski faster than our relatively high backcountry risk tolerance should have allowed.
-The Black Diamond Route 95 accomplishes similar stability confidence in very different ways.
-The ultra damp construction of the Kastle TX 98 is stable in its own unique way.
-The big gun Black Crows Corvus Freebird outpaces all of these, in terms of stability.
+In open terrain and with big boots, even with the tested ultralight bindings, we could easily ski faster than our relatively high backcountry risk tolerance should have allowed.
+Others accomplish similar stability confidence in very different ways.

 You shouldn't be choosing a ski of these specifications for firm snow performance.
 Even Black Diamond recommends these for a 70/30 split of soft/firm snow skiing.
 Their catalog copy goes on to imply the limitations they see with firm snow performance.
 Our experience backs up these limitations.
 Our few short experiences with mid-winter Teton hard snow conditions on the Helio 105 were uninspiring.
 The edges wash out, and the grip is squirrelly at best.
 We alternated skiing them with two different boots.
 Predictably, the Top Pick Scarpa Alien RS didn't have what it took for even basic firm snow skiing.
 On soft snow, though, we were pleasantly surprised to drive these big, long, relatively heavy skis with such small boots.